smetj/pyseps/pyseps/tailingcursor/README.rst

 Motivation
 ----------
-The reason to use MongoDB is because we can take advantage of some its unique features which really fit our scenario of document stream processing such as:
+The reason to use MongoDB is because we can take advantage of the document query language which comes with MongoDB.

-- a document query language
-- capped collections
-- tailing cursors

 Documentation